There are three types of Safety Directives:

 Safety Alert: For notifications that require immediate action.

-Please use these links for the official Safety Alerts, Service Bulletins and Notifications for your ASTM certified Flight Design Aircraft
+Please use this link for the official Safety Alerts, Service Bulletins and Notifications for your ASTM certified Flight Design Aircraft: Flight Design support page.

 CT2K – The original composite aircraft imported in small numbers circa 2004

-MC – A New metal Light sport Aircraft.
+MC – A metal Light sport Aircraft made by Flight Design.
 Series production started in 2010.

 Originally, Part 91.327 of the regulations required owners or operators to comply with safety directives, but there was no provision in place for recording and tracking compliance.
 Be advised that recording of the safety directives was revised and instituted in March 2010.
 This change now requires the status of all safety directives be recorded and to require aircraft owners or operators to retain a record of the current status of applicable safety directives for special light-sport aircraft.